Min Chung Sik: Portrait photography

 "Even if you try, it's impossible to hide anything in a photograph.
 Since photography is an art that captures all the things that are there in a specific time.
 Photography is a record of fact, so [that is where] I store all my films.
 For instance, let us assume that we've discovered scripture.
 It is difficult to maintain scripture eternally.
 Also, as time flows, it gets worn out.
 However, if you just take a photo of that scripture, you still have access to it ten thousand years after.
 From now on, if you photograph places, they become artifacts of the world."

 This quote spoken by Min Ch'ung Sik, explains the captivity of photography.
 As an artist, Min had a passionate understanding of the importance of photography and the value it holds.
 He believed that most other ordinary photographs failed to acknowledge.

 Continual photography consisted of motion and facial features.
 For example, through the model of a magician is in midst of a trick or striking a pose, Min depicted the magician comically through a silent narrative of photography.
-On the other hand, there are photos that depicted various places and events such as the church, busy streets, a wedding ceremony and a young child.